jspieler/reinforcement-learning/README.md

     ```
     pip install git+https://github.com/jspieler/reinforcement-learning.git
     ```

-2. Run algorithms for `OpenAI gym` environments, e.g. DDPG on `Pendulum-v1` for 150 episodes:
+2. Run algorithms for `OpenAI gym` environments, e.g. DDPG on the `Pendulum-v1` environment for 150 episodes using PyTorch:
     ```
     python rl_algorithms/PyTorch/train_agent.py --agent DDPG --env Pendulum-v1 --seed 1234 --ep 150
     ```
+    If you want to use custom parameters for the algorithm instead of the default one, you can add the argument `--config /path/to/config.yaml`.
+See `config.yaml` for an example.

-3. Alternatively, here is a quick example of how to train DDPG on the `Pendulum-v1`environment using PyTorch:
+3. Alternatively, here is a quick example of how to train DDPG on the `Pendulum-v1` environment using PyTorch:
     ```
     import gym